oxfordcontrol/TRS.jl/README.md

 **N.B.**: `trs(P, q, r, C)` solves a considerably different eigenproblem (a generalized eigenvalue problem as compared to the unsymmetric standard eigenproblem of `trs(P, q, r)`).
 The user might prefer to perform a change of variables `y = cholesky(C)\x` and use `trs(P, q, r)` in cases where:
 * Repeated problems need to be solved with the same `C`; and/or
-* A high accuracy solutions is not required.
+* A high accuracy solution is not required.

 ### Equality constraints
 The problem